-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students who were

-C1 Total first-time, first-year (freshman) men who applied 397 C1 Total first-time, first-year (freshman) women who applied 459 C1 Total first-time, first-year (freshman) men who were admitted 397 C1 Total first-time, first-year (freshman) women who were admitted 459 C1 Total full-time, first-time, first-year (freshman) men who enrolled 159 C1 Total part-time, first-time, first-year (freshman) men who enrolled 98 C1 Total full-time, first-time, first-year (freshman) women who enrolled 150 C1 Total part-time, first-time, first-year (freshman) women who enrolled 138
+, , , , , , , , , , , , , , , , , , , , C1 Total first-time, first-year (freshman) men who applied 960 C1 Total first-time, first-year (freshman) women who applied 1102 C1 Total first-time, first-year (freshman) men who were admitted 960 C1 Total first-time, first-year (freshman) women who were admitted 1102 C1 Total full-time, first-time, first-year (freshman) men who enrolled 199 C1 Total part-time, first-time, first-year (freshman) men who enrolled 158 C1 Total full-time, first-time, first-year (freshman) women who enrolled 159 C1 Total part-time, first-time, first-year (freshman) women who enrolled 209